geoffthorpe/newhcp/README.md

 dedicated kernel), the framework supports running a virtual machine (qemu/kvm or user-mode-linux) within the container and launching the workload within that VM.
-This is notably used for demonstrating NFSv4 functionality, as the filesystem is most easily enabled via in-kernel support, so we launch the server (`nfs`) and clients (`barton` and `catarina`) as full blown VMs.
+This is notably used for demonstrating NFSv4 functionality, as the filesystem is most easily enabled via Linux kernel support, so we launch the server (`nfs`) and client (`barton` and `catarina`) host workloads as full blown VMs.
-The container takes care of bridging between the container network and the virtualized network in the VM.
+The shim code in the container (that takes care of launching the VM) also takes care of bridging between the container network and the virtualized network inside the VM, so the workloads generally run unmodified in both modes of operation: *container-native* and *VM-within-container*.
+(That is unless, as with the NFSv4 example, there is a dependency on an underlying system service or behavior that is specific to one mode or the other.)

 ### Reusable tooling